torsor-io/yaw/README.md

 ## Contributing

-We welcome contributions!
+We welcome contributors!
 Areas where you can help:

 **Current: v0.1.0 (Initial Public Release)**